The Revival of the Jack-in-the-Green

 For anybody interested in more information about The Hastings Traditional Jack in the Green and indeed the history of the Jack in general I would highly recommend Keith Leech’s excellent book, The Hastings Traditional Jack in the Green.

-In 2020 The Hastings Jack in the Green put in a spectacular appearance as part of an incredible three day online event.
+In 2020 The Hastings Jack in the Green put in an appearance as part of an incredible three day online event.

 Bristol Jack in the Green (Revived 1992)